EllaBrands/stanDev/Stan-3-Model-Concept-Proposal.md

 }  // namespace stan
 ```

+#### Base Class

 We can't really have a useful base class with template methods because template methods can't be declared as virtual (no way to allocate symbol table statically until instantiations are known).

 The template parameters now are

-#### Density function

-* dropping constants (boolean `propto`)
+* (density function) dropping constants (boolean `propto`)
     - true or false

-* including Jacobian adjustment (boolean `jacobian`)
+* (density function) including Jacobian adjustment (boolean `jacobian`)
     - true or false

-* scalar type for density evaluation (numbered by derivative order)
+* (density function) scalar type for density evaluation (numbered by derivative order)

     - (0) `double`
     - (1) `var`
     - (2) `fvar<var>`
     - (3) `fvar<fvar<var>>`

-#### Generated quantities

-* RNG (class `BaseRNG`)
+* (generated quantities) RNG (class `BaseRNG`)

 Expanding this all out would lead to 16 fully instantiated methods.
 Can we let `propto` be controlled within the model itself?
 Right now, there's an issue with `T = double, propto=true` in that all the `~` densities drop out.
 Should we just let that go and leave it up to the model to use `target +=` to get the full density if they want it in `double` form?
 Or do we need some kind of better external control where `propto` is really just "optimize for MCMC and don't calculate total density"?

+#### Iterators?

+An alternative to the `std::vector<T>` type for unconstrained parameters, we could have constant or writeable iterator begin or begin/end pairs.